x00tex/hackTheBox/Boxes/linux/Retired/pit/README.md

 sudo apt install snmp-mibs-downloader
 ```

-after installed you can control them from `sudo vim /etc/snmp/snmp.conf` and adding comment on line `mibs :` to enable and remove comment to diable.
+after installed you can control them from `sudo vim /etc/snmp/snmp.conf` and adding comment on line `mibs :` to enable and remove comment to disable.

 **SNMP Versions**